cameronstackhouse/academic-adventure/README.md

 ## Getting Started

-Currently Academic Adventure is designed to only work in Exeter, though we hope it will be customizable by the end of the next sprint.
+Currently Academic Adventure is designed to only work in Exeter.

 To run the server, simply run the command 'python manage.py runserver' in the mysite folder.
 To access the site go to your host-address/academic-adventure.